Elf owl: Description

-The elf owl is the world's lightest owl, although the long-whiskered owlet and the Tamaulipas pygmy owl are of a similarly diminutive length.
-It is also the world's smallest owl.
+The elf owl is the world's smallest and lightest owl, although the long-whiskered owlet and the Tamaulipas pygmy owl are of a similarly diminutive length.
 The mean body weight of this species is 40 g.
 These tiny owls are 12.5 to 14.5 cm long and have a wingspan of about 27 cm.
 Their primary projection (flight feather) extends nearly past their tail.
 They have fairly long legs and often appear bow-legged.

-They are often found in chaparral, and are easily found during their breeding season.
-During dusk and just before dawn are the times this owl is most active, when they can often be heard calling to one another in a high-pitched whinny or chuckle.
+They are often found in chaparral and are easily found during their breeding season.
+During dusk and just before dawn are the times this owl is most active when they can often be heard calling to one another in a high-pitched whinny or chuckle.
 These songs often consist of 5–7 notes that repeat in short duration, similar to the sound of a young puppy.
 The distinctive vocalizations of elf owls vary according to sex, with males exhibiting a wider repertoire of complex notes as opposed to females of the same species.
 Males have two primary classifications of songs, each of which share similar characteristics of structure and function.
-Most avian observers refer to "Class A" songs to describe those that vary in length (generally 5–15 notes), and are used as both territorial proclamation and to herald the arrival of males to females in the area.
-While Class A tones reflect changes in environmental factors — wind, precipitation, moonlight, and temperature — Class B songs have significantly less variation among individuals.
+Most avian observers refer to "Class A" songs to describe those that vary in length (generally 5–15 notes) and are used as both territorial proclamation and to herald the arrival of males to females in the area.
+While Class A tones reflect changes in environmental factors – wind, precipitation, moonlight, and temperature – Class B songs have significantly less variation among individuals.
 Class B functions as the primary mating call, stimulating females and encouraging them to accept male sexual advances.
-As the season goes on and mating begins, Class A songs are observed with lower frequency than Class B. There are also a handful of locational, so-called "scolding", and territorial songs belonging to both male and female birds of the elf owl species.
+As the season goes on and mating begins, Class A songs are observed with lower frequency than Class B. There is also a handful of locational, so-called "scolding", and territorial songs belonging to both male and female birds of the elf owl species.